Harshit2747/ZedBoard_project_iit-bhu/README.md

 Allows future integration of processed video frames (e.g., with bounding boxes or overlays from detection software).

-# Processing System (PS) Implementation – Key Points
+# Processing System (PS) Implementation
-Platform: Implemented on ZedBoard using Xilinx VDMA for video data transfer from DDR to VGA output.
+* Implemented on ZedBoard using Xilinx VDMA for video data transfer from DDR to VGA output.

-VDMA Configuration:
+*VDMA Configuration:

 Allocated and assigned frame buffer addresses in DDR.

-Interrupt Handling:
+*Interrupt Handling:

 Set up XScuGic interrupt controller to handle VDMA completion and error interrupts.
 Registered separate callback functions for normal completion and error events.

-Image Rendering (drawImage):
+*Image Rendering (drawImage):

 Implemented a function to position the image at the center of the VGA screen.
 Cache flush is performed after writing to ensure updated data is sent to VGA.

+*Cache Management:

+Flush DDR cache lines after writing image data to ensure proper display output.

-Integration with MATLAB Preprocessing:
+*Integration with MATLAB Preprocessing:

 Image data is preprocessed in MATLAB into a .txt file, then converted into a C header file (imageData.h) for inclusion in the PS code.

-Verification:
+*Execution Flow:

+Configure VDMA → Load image into DDR → Flush cache → Enable display → Maintain continuous refresh loop.

+*Verification:

 Successfully displayed the 512×512 grayscale image centered on a 1920×1080 VGA display.
-Verified that the PS → DDR → VDMA → VGA pipeline is functional.

 # PS Part (c code)